adrianmrit/quickie/docs/source/namespaces.rst

 ..
 WARNING::
     Simply creating a `Namespace` instance will not load the tasks.
 The namespace is discovered at the time of loading tasks, by going through the attributes of the module.
-Therefore it is important to define the namespace as a global variable in the module, or nested withing other namespaces.
+Therefore it is important to define the namespace as a global variable in the module, or nested within other namespaces.

 For example:

 .. code-block:: python

     # MyProject/__quickie/__init__.py